 As one of the oldest properties in Ontario and one of the last regency-style-architecture building of its kind, Riverest is a hidden gem that is finally open to the public.
 “Riverest” is the original name of the bicentennial stone house.
 Built by the Marston’s in 1833, it sits on top of the hill at the end of Wharf street, in the heart of the charming village of L’Orignal, Ontario.
 This breathtaking 2.3-acres property overlooks the L’Orignal marina, the Ottawa river, La Rouge beach and the Laurentian Mountains.

-Riverest currently consists of the marina and restaurant, in addition to offering event services.
+Riverest currently consists of the marina and restaurant in addition to offering event services.
 The future of Riverest includes the addition of water sports equipment rentals, lodging and more.

-Co-owner & Treasurer of Riverest and Manager of the marina, is originally from Vienna (Austria) and graduated from the University of Vienna with a M.Sc. in Biology.
-She worked for many years as a research assistant for a US based, multi-branch company named Shark School, concentrating on Shark behaviour science.
+Alexandra is originally from Vienna (Austria) and now lives at the heart of the village of L’Orignal.
+A University of Vienna graduate with a M.Sc. in Biology, she worked for many years as a research assistant for a US based, multi-branch company named Shark School, concentrating on Shark behaviour science.
 Besides the scientific branch, Alexandra and Shark School concentrated on offering a unique experience of free-diving and scuba-diving safely with sharks to tourists from all over the world.
 This job made Alexandra develop her interest to work in a tourism-driven company.

 Having always been enthousiastic about marine and freshwater ecosystems, Riverest combines all of Alexandra’s passions.
-Besides her studies, she worked many years in the family-owned business in Austria.Her well-rounded business understanding is a great asset in the undertaking of projects like Duldraeggan and now, Riverest.
+Besides her studies, she worked many years in the family-owned business in Austria.Her well-rounded business understanding is a great asset in the undertaking of projects like Riverest.

-Co-owner & President of Riverest, is a native of Prescott-Russell.
-He is a graphic design graduate from the La Cité college and also studied fine arts at Ottawa University.
-André is a serial entrepreneur that started his business career at the young age of 23.
+This Prescott-Russell native is a serial entrepreneur that started his business career at the young age of 23.
+He is a graphic design graduate from La Cité college and also studied fine arts at Ottawa University.
 Founder of Chabo Communications & Design, he grew this creative agency to a reputable business with clients all over Canada.
 As a marketing and branding specialist, he knows how to make businesses known and thrive.

-Furthermore, he created and developed Chabo Rental Management, a residential and commercial rental space business.
+André owns multiple properties in L’Orignal as well as in Hawkesbury.
+He has created and developed Chabo Rental Management, a residential and commercial rental space business.
 Due to his love for architecture, art history and heritage, he invested in several historical properties including 129 Front (Duldraeggan – 1820), 975 King (Riverview – 1830) and 53 Wharf (Riverest – 1833).
 As an avid boater and Scuba diver, André was always drawn to water.
 Passions and talents alike are united in the Riverest project.